nookyto/ThaiBev-internship/pipeline dev/pipeline_research.md

 - how are we going to scrape the data
 - how are we going to manipulate the data to send it to the calsification algorithm

-## Ingestion points
+# Ingestion Points
-- Where we collect data
+## 3 main elements of data ingestion:
+### Sources
+- An application or website that produces relavent data source
     - data warehouses
     - relational databases
 	- web analytics
 	- Bla bla bla
+### Destinations
+- A destination can be a centralized storage system like a cloud data warehouse or a data lake.
+### Cloud migration
+- Data ingestion can move data from traditional storage into cloud-based storage and processing tools.
+- This is necessary for modern businesses to break down data silos and handle ever-growing data loads.
-- Ways we collect data
+## Ways data can be sent
 - **Batches** (using a set time as the trigger to send)
 - **streaming** (uses other trigger such as sensors in a factory)

+# Transformation and Processing
 ## Data Transformation Functions
-- Extraction and Parsing
+#### Extraction and Parsing
 - Get the data that we actually need and compatible with the system
-- Filtering and Mapping
+#### Filtering and Mapping
 - Remap different names for the same places to be the same place
 	- ( Bangkok, กทม, กรุงเทพ, etc)
 - filter what data you want to use in the system
 	- some data might be incomplete or you only want to a just some part of the data set

-## Data Enrichment
+#### Data Enrichment
 - combines other sources of data for a better, more representative, database
 - Use other sourse to build a **bigger** picture in the database
-## Cross-Rocord Correlation
+#### Cross-Rocord Correlation
+- Defind and find distinct trigger events to put in the database
+	- What action is distinct enough to count as a seperate data point

+# Destination and Data Sharing
+## moving data from a warehouse into business applications
+- ETL
+- ELT
+- Reverse ELT

+#### ETL
+- You extract raw data from various sources
+- You load it in its natural state into a data warehouse or data lake
+- You transform it as needed while in the target system
+#### ELT
+- Compaired to ETL, it loads the data to the target database first, then transforms it
+#### Reverse ETL
+- Reverse ETL is the process of sending data that's stored in a central repository like a data warehouse to downstream tools and business applications

+## Limitations and Business Needs
+### Understand Both the Business Needs and the Data
+- The pipeline should be built to fit the busniess needs
+- Build in increments
+### Be Aware of the Physical Limitations of Data Pipelines
+- Breaking the process down into bite-sized transformations
+- Consider the bandwith of the systems
-		-
+- **ETC**